bozonx/squidlet/doc/squidletctl.md

 Params
 * --host - set remote host
 * --port - set remote port.
 Is isn't set - default will be used

+## Listen logs of remote host

+    squidletctl log --host=my-host [--port=8089] [--level=info]

+* --host - set remote host
+* --port - set remote port.
+Is isn't set - default will be used
+* --level - max level to listen to.
+Default is info

+## switchToIoServer

+Switch host to io server for development purpose

+    squidletctl ioServer --host=my-host [--port=8089]